NathanBaulch/EnphaseOpenAPI/javascript/enlighten/docs/DefaultApi.md

 let apiInstance = new TheEnlightenSystemsApi.DefaultApi();
 let userId = 4d6a51330a; // String |
 let systemId = 66; // Number |
 let startDate = Fri Jul 01 10:00:00 AEST 2011; // Date | Start date for reporting period.
 The reporting period ends on the previous day of the next month; for example, a `start_date` of 2011-07-20 returns data through 2011-06-19.
-When the start date is the first of a calendar month, the end end date is the last day of that month. apiInstance.monthlyProduction(userId, systemId, startDate).then((data) => {
+When the start date is the first of a calendar month, the end date is the last day of that month. apiInstance.monthlyProduction(userId, systemId, startDate).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);
 }, (error) => {